sveniu/rib-examples/README.md

 These are example build profiles for some common use cases.
 Each profile comes with an informative README file describing its features and dependencies.

+* `debian-jessie-simple`: A standard Debian Jessie image.
+The simplicity refers to how the build profile is kept as simple and informational as possible.
+It is a good idea to read through all the build scripts to understand what's happening.

 [1]: https://github.com/sveniu/rib/